 Two boys out in the woods stumble across an abandoned Army bunker. abandoned but not empty.
 There’s something still in it, something that’s been waiting to be unleashed on the enemy.
 As the bodies begin to pile up the police, led by detectives Unwin (Tristam Summers) and Samantha Huntley (Rosie Fellner The Housemaid) are at a loss.
 But they may be about to get a break.
 Jack (John Rhys-Davies The Lord Of the Rings, Tainted), an old, possibly senile man in a nursing home claims to know what’s behind the killings.
-It’s a secret that goes back to a “last line of defense” against a potential German invasion.
+It’s a secret that goes back to a “last line of defence” against a potential German invasion.

 An army anti-terrorist unit is called in but even they begin to fall victim to the killer.
 A killer who’s been trained in guerrilla warfare, and may not even be among the living.

 Soldier Of War starts out quite strong, with several genuinely creepy scenes and some surprisingly gory kills.
 A chase through the woods and a decapitation both stand out here.
 But as the police and eventually military manhunts begin it becomes more of

 The killer’s identity and motivation are an interesting variation on the leftover “super soldier” or military zombie we’ve seen in the like of the Outpost films.
 I would think though, that even from the other side of the grave a British soldier would be able to tell an English policeman from a German soldier.
 The resolution is also different, though some may take issue with it.